Since

-But Christian apologists insist we should start every theology discussion, every theology class, every theology textbook, with an obligatory lesson on what a God is, and how we know he exists.
-The better-written books likewise point out the scriptures take God’s existence for granted, with no preliminary explanation: “See, a ‘god’ is an almighty cosmic being, and here’s how we know only one of ’em exists…” God’s just there.
-Always has been.
+Yet Christian apologists insist we should start every theology discussion, every theology class, every theology textbook, with an obligatory lesson on what a God is, and how we know such a being exists.
+The better-written books do as I did, and point out the scriptures take God’s existence for granted, with no preliminary explanation.
+And tell us how we know he exists:

 So why do apologists persist on using logical deduction to prove God’s existence?
 Well… they’ve been convinced they really oughta learn how to.
 By whom?
-By the sucky Christians I just described.
-A lot of cessationists don’t depend on personal testimony of what they’ve seen and heard from God, like the scriptures demonstrate; 1Jn 1.1-3 they depend on reason.
-They’re replaced an interactive relationship with God, with belief systems which justify an absent God—so really, logical deduction is all they have left.
+By the sucky Christians I described a few paragraphs ago.
+Despite the scriptures repeatedly talking about personal experiences with God, and encouraging us to do likewise,

-Didn’t take Jesus three hours in a coffeehouse to at least convince Nathanael he was somebody to reckon with.
+Didn’t take Jesus three hours in a coffeehouse to at least convince Nathanael he was somebody worth listening to.
 It took Jesus two statements which peered directly into Nathanael’s soul, and the lad believed.
 Beat that with a stick.

 But I digress.
 You wanna know about the logical arguments for God’s existence?
 Fine.
 Let’s talk.